-Plas Brondawn Gardens is owned and managed by the Clough Williams-Ellis Trust and is the estate where he lived with his wife.
-The estate is open to the public (obviously….we didn’t break in) and admission is £4 per person for adults.
+Plas Brondanw Gardens is owned and managed by the Clough Williams-Ellis Trust and is the estate where he lived with his wife.
+The estate is open to the public (obviously….I mean, we didn’t break in or anything) and admission is £4 per adult.

 The gardens are located just outside the lovely village of Garreg and, on approach; we spotted brightly coloured wrought iron gates, which immediately reminded me of Portmeirion.